gdevaney/WallAI/index.md

 # Methods/Approach

 ### Home Depot Model
 The Home Depot model is proprietary, so we are unable to understand what is used under the hood.
 However, we will use this as a baseline for scoring our models.
 Quantitatively, we will use Mean Intersection over Union to compare our outputs to Home Depot's using a similarity metric.
-Then, we will use human interpretation to score the best model against Home Depot's model qualitatively on three metrics: segmentation, edge accuracy, and coloration.
+Then, we will use human interpretation to score the best model against Home Depot's model qualitatively on three metrics: segmentation, edge detection, and coloration.

 ### OpenCV Module
 OpenCV has a number of edge detection and masking modules that can be used for filtering objects in images [5].
 We used techniques outlined in Garga's work to input an image and a color of choice, apply a masking technique using interpolation, a Canny edge detector, and several OpenCV modules to identify the wall, and edit the HSV color space to recolor wall segments while preserving natural light.
 The OpenCV approach performed well at handling various light intensities, but struggled to identify and segment walls with deep shadows and fine details.
 Therefore, we wanted to explore techniques using semantic segmentation and potentially combine the two approaches to create our final product.